Python Logging Fundamentals and Structured Data

 from opentelemetry.instrumentation.logging import LoggingInstrumentor

-# Initialize OTel providers
+# Initialize the OTel providers once at startup.

 trace.set_tracer_provider(TracerProvider())